Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Experiments

-In this section, we analyze GIFT's performance from three perspectives: the contribution of visual attention enhancement and cross-modal fusion balance, the impact of the enhancement coefficient $\alpha$ on hallucination and reasoning, and its computational efficiency compared to baselines.
+We ablate four aspects of GIFT: the joint contribution of visual attention enhancement and cross-modal fusion balance, the impact of the enhancement strength $\alpha$, the choice of enhancement layers, and the choice of information-rich word extraction strategy.

-\paragraph{Cross-modal Fusion Enhancement.} We perform ablation studies to evaluate the joint contribution of two components: (1) enhancing visual token attention in proportion to task-relevant saliency, and (2) preserving cross-modal fusion balance.
-We consider two variants: one that increases visual attention without maintaining fusion balance by omitting Eq.\ref{eq:query_scale}, and another that calibrates visual attention distribution to emphasize salient tokens while keeping the overall visual contribution unchanged.
-In the latter, the enhanced visual attention $\hat{\mathcal{A}^l}$ is scaled down by $r^l$ from Eq.\ref{eq:query_scale}, leaving query token attention unchanged.
-Evaluation is conducted on two vision-hallucination datasets, POPE and MMHal-Bench.
-We exclude CHAIR as its image captioning queries lack sufficient specificity for query attention enhancement to meaningfully improve cross-modal representations. \tablename~\ref{tab:ablation_fusion_balance} shows that our full method consistently outperforms both ablation variants across datasets and models by up to 21.9\%, underscoring that both components are essential for effective hallucination mitigation.
+\paragraph{Contribution of Visual Enhancement and Fusion Balance.} We perform ablation studies to evaluate the joint contribution of two components: (1) enhancing visual token attention in proportion to task-relevant saliency, and (2) preserving cross-modal fusion balance.
+We consider two variants: one that increases visual attention without maintaining fusion balance by omitting Eq.\ref{eq:query_scale} (Inc. V), and another that calibrates visual attention distribution to emphasize salient tokens while keeping the overall visual contribution unchanged (Cal.
+V.).
+In the latter, the enhanced visual attention $\hat{\mathcal{A}^l}$ is scaled down by $r^l$ from Eq.~\ref{eq:query_scale}, leaving query token attention unchanged.
+As shown in \tablename~\ref{tab:ablation_fusion_balance}, our full method, GIFT, consistently outperforms both variants on POPE and MMHal-Bench benchmarks across all models by up to 25.4\%, demonstrating that both components are essential for effective hallucination mitigation.

-\paragraph{Impact of Enhancement Coefficient.} To examine the impact of enhancement coefficient $\alpha$ on hallucination and general reasoning capabilities, we evaluate our method with $\alpha$ values ranging from 1.0 to 7.0 on the POPE and MME datasets. \figurename~\ref{fig:coefficient} presents the results for LLaVA-1.5 7B.
-As $\alpha$ increases, the hallucination rate steadily decreases, as indicated by the POPE curve.
-However, when $\alpha$ exceeds 5.0, performance on the MME dataset drops below that of greedy decoding, suggesting that excessive emphasis on visual and query tokens may lead the model to overfit to perceptual details while underutilizing reasoning.
-Similar trends are observed for LLaVA-1.5 13B and Qwen2-VL 7B, with details availble in Appendix~\ref{sec:hyperparameter}.
+\paragraph{Impact of Enhancement Strength.} We evaluate GIFT with enhancement coefficient $\alpha$ ranging from 1.0 to 7.0 on POPE and MME benchmarks, with a step size of 1.0. \figurename~\ref{fig:coefficient} shows results for LLaVA-1.5 7B.
+As $\alpha$ increases, hallucination mitigation steadily improves on POPE while reasoning on MME stays close to greedy decoding across a broad range of moderate values.
+At excessively large $\alpha$, however, POPE plateaus and MME drops below greedy decoding, indicating that over-amplifying visual attention sacrifices reasoning for perceptual detail.
+Similar trends are observed across models, detailed in Appendix~\ref{sec:hyperparameter}.